Updated 1 week ago

 Silfab Solar

 Unfortunately, your roof isn’t a lab, so the solar panels will likely produce less power than they’re rated for in the real world.
-But solar systems are designed with this in mind, so they will produce the amount of power your home needs!
+But rooftop solar installations are designed with this in mind, so they will produce the amount of power your home needs!

 How much energy does a solar panel produce?